Frequently Asked Questions about COVID-19 and higher education

 If you are eligible for compensation, you do not have to do anything.
 The Education Executive Agency (DUO) will ensure the money is paid into your bank account automatically by 30 September 2020 at the latest.

-Everyone who obtains their bachelor’s or master’s degree between 1 September 2020 up to and including 31 January 2021 will receive a one-off compensatory sum in the first quarter of 2021, equal to up to three months of school, course or tuition fees paid.
+Everyone who obtains their bachelor’s or master’s degree between 1 September 2020 up to and including 31 January 2021 will receive a one-off compensatory sum in the first quarter of 2021.
 This works out to €535 for students graduating from a higher education institution.

 This also applies to students who pay non-statutory institutional fees, for example international students.
 They will receive a one-off compensation of €535.